dotabod/slarkbot/README.md

 - `OPEN_DOTA_API_BASE_URL` :: Base url for OpenDota API
 - `LOG_LEVEL` :: Log level to use, defaults to `debug`.
 Options are info, warning, critical, error, and debug
 - `TELEGRAM_BOT_TOKEN` :: Bot token obtained from @BotFather on telegram.
 Used for personal development with live testing
-- `POSTGRES_USER` :: User name for the dockerized postgres instance
-- `POSTGRES_PASSWORD` :: Password for the dockerized postgres instance
-- `POSTGRES_DB` :: Name of the dockerized postgres database
+- `POSTGRES_URL` :: Url of the dockerized postgres database
-- `POSTGRES_HOST` :: Hostname of the dockerized postgres instance
 - `PUDGEBOT_VERSION` :: The current semantic version of pudgebot

 ## Running the Database